 Why do parents need a hosting for their child?

-• The parent is being hospitalized or needs medical treatment
+• The parent needs medical treatment/hospitalization

 • Homelessness